 NOTE: The private colleges and universities that are the members of the Say Yes Higher Education Compact are the primary source of funding to Say Yes students attending their institutions.
 While all of the member colleges have agreed to the basic conditions of the Say Yes program, the institutions may have policies and restrictions that are unique – including policies that may take into account a family’s assets when considering Say Yes awards.

 In some instances, Say Yes may be able to arrange air travel for a prospective student (and a parent or guardian) to visit a member institution of the Say Yes Higher Education Compact – via vouchers provided to the organization through its partnership with Southwest Airlines.
 Vouchers may also be available to students enrolled at Compact institutions for their first visit home, or to interview for an internship.
-Such requests should be made directly to the directors of the Say Yes programs in Buffalo, Guilford County and Syracuse.
+Such requests should be made directly to the directors of the Say Yes programs in Buffalo, Guilford County, Syracuse, and Cleveland.
 Supplies are limited and offered on a first-come, first-serve basis.

 Institutions seeking further information on the Say Yes Higher Education Compact should contact: